ceciliacloud/Project2-web-stack-implementation-lemp/README.md

 ![](./images/instancetype.png)

-When you reach the "Review and Launch" page, click the "Launch" at the bottom-right of the page.
+When you reach the `Review and Launch` page, click the `Launch` at the bottom-right of the page.

 ![](./images/XXX.png)

 Next, you should see a window appear.
-Create a key pair and then select "Download".
+Create a key pair and then select `Download`.
 Don't lose it!
 You will need this file in order to connect into your server from your local PC.
-After you downloaded the key pair, check the box for the acknowledgement, and then click on "Launch Instances".
+After you downloaded the key pair, check the box for the acknowledgement, and then click on `Launch Instances`.

 ![](./images/keypair.png)

 Great job!
 You've launched an EC2 instance!
-You can view your new instance by clicking the "View Instances" button at the bottom-right of your screen.
+You can view your new instance by clicking the `View Instances` button at the bottom-right of your screen.
 _Note: it may take a moment to initialize, so please be patient_!

 ![](./images/XXX.png)